linux-mobile-broadband/ModemManager/README.md

 ## License

-The ModemManager and mmcli binaries are both GPLv2+.
+The ModemManager and mmcli binaries are both GPLv2+ (See COPYING).
-The libmm-glib library is LGPLv2+.
+The libmm-glib library and the ModemManager API headers are LGPLv2+ (See COPYING.LIB).

 ## Code of Conduct